ahashemiche/ReNeGate/README.md

 4. Nauty: is used to perform the isomorphism.
 [Download](http://pallini.di.uniroma1.it)

-5. Python: is used for the trimming of chemical reaction networks after reactive event identification step [Download](https://www.python.org/)

 ### Installation and compilation

 The code comes in a compressed file __ReNeGate.tar.gz__.